 On March 15, Ukraine introduced a travel ban for all foreign nationals apart from those who are official residents of the country.
-The National Security Council announced that the borders will remain closed to overseas travelers until March 29 at the earliest.

-What Other Measures Has Ukraine Taken Against Coronavirus?
+What other Measures Has Ukraine Taken Against Coronavirus?

-Ukrain recently ordered all businesses to close temporarily, with the exception of pharmacies, banks, and supermarkets.
+In the early days of the pandemic, the country ordered all businesses to close temporarily, with the exception of pharmacies, banks, and supermarkets.

 Schools and other educational institutions have been closed since March 12.

-Producers of personal protection equipment in Ukraine have pledged to provide items such as masks and hand sanitizer to the public.
+Producers of personal protection equipment in Ukraine pledged to provide items such as masks and hand sanitizer to the public.